kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/final-assessments.md

 </aside>

-2 - Your learning self-evaluation (Milestone 4) [Note: ensure your submission answers all the questions asked in the "Self-Evaluation Directions" section above]
+2 - Your learning self-evaluation (Milestone 4) [Note: Ensure your submission answers all the questions asked in the "Self-Evaluation Directions" section above]

-3 - A written reflection on the learning experience (Milestone 4) [Note: ensure your submission answers all the questions asked in the "Learning Experience Reflection" section above]
+3 - A written reflection on the learning experience (Milestone 4) [Note: Ensure your submission answers all the questions asked in the "Learning Experience Reflection" section above]

-4 - A video lesson on your SDL topic (Milestone 3) [Note: Make sure your video is in line with the instructions given on the Final Milestone 3 page]
+4 - A video lesson on your SDL topic (Milestone 3) [Note: Ensure your video is in line with the instructions given on the Final Milestone 3 page]

 <aside>